ChenLiu-1996/AdversarialFocalLoss/README.md

 Under Review at NeurIPS 2022.

 ## Paper
-Full PDF can be found [here](https://github.com/ChenRaphaelLiu/AdversarialFocalLoss/blob/main/paper/AFL_20220519.pdf)
+Full PDF (anonymized) can be found [here](https://github.com/ChenRaphaelLiu/AdversarialFocalLoss/blob/main/paper/AFL_20220519.pdf)

 ## Citation
 To be added when de-anonymization is appropriate.